Remote Campus Information

 As the situation and advice from experts evolves, we will continue to reassess and consider discrete exceptions in areas of greatest needs for our students that cannot be operationalized or sustained remotely.
 Counsel from our constituent leaders will be critical in these discussions and we look forward to working with faculty, staff, and student representatives to provide input on the best path forward.

-Visit the Library Campus Closure FAQs to learn more about library operations during the campus closure.
-The library has drop-off bins that are accessible 24 hours per day.
+Visit the college library FAQ websites to learn more about library operations during the campus closure:

 Financial Aid and Fees FAQ